variety4me/niri_docs/docs/Xwayland.md

 With fullscreen game inside a fullscreen Xwayland you get pretty much a normal gaming experience.

-> [!TIP]
+!!!
+TIP
-> If you don't run an X11 window manager, Xwayland will close and re-open its window every time all X11 windows close and a new one opens.
+    If you don't run an X11 window manager, Xwayland will close and re-open its window every time all X11 windows close and a new one opens.
-> To prevent this, start an X11 WM inside as mentioned above, or open some other long-running X11 window.
+    To prevent this, start an X11 WM inside as mentioned above, or open some other long-running X11 window.

 One caveat is that currently rootful Xwayland doesn't seem to share clipboard with the compositor.
 For textual data you can do it manually using [wl-clipboard](https://github.com/bugaevc/wl-clipboard), for example: